greenelab/deconvolution_adipocytes/README.md

 The following repository is a work in progress.
 The aim is to deconvolve HGSOC samples with added adipocyte signal.

-## Prior to running the first script (/scripts/1_get_data_and_clustering.R) in the repository, please make sure you have the following files/data:
+## Prior to running the first script (/scripts/1_get_data_and_clustering.R) in the repository, please make sure you have the following files/data from https://github.com/greenelab/hgsc_characterization:

 ### Reference Data: